nvkelso/carto-css-map-styling/tools/ai_to_mss/README.md

 These conform to common OpenStreetMap and other geodata feature categories.

-To change the **colors**, double click on the solid color chip in the layers panel.
-These are adjustment layers with masks.
-Changing
+To change the **colors**, open the Swatches panel and double click on each color.
+If you only see swatch thumbnails, use the flyout menu to change the display mode to be thumb + name.

+Changing the color values in the resulting dialog will affect the 4 zooms for the 3 places.

+Once you're happy with the design, run the script from the File > Scripts > Other script... menu command and the .mss file next to the .psd will update.

 #Illustrator Script